katiepb525/chess/README.md

   * The only pieces that should be tested are ones with special conditions.
 (Knight should be able to hop, pawn able to promote, etc.)
   * ~~Test BoardHandler to make sure it moves pieces correctly.~~
 * Pawn:
   * Have legal_moves change depending if pawn is light or dark.
+(Player2 moves falsely returning illegal cause of this)
     * Update rspec tests to reflect this as well.
 * BoardHandler:
   * Test BoardHandler to make sure it initalizes the board correctly.